 Srila Jiva Gosvami composed many literatures, amongst them:

-Srila Jiva Gosvami passed away in 1618 in Vrindavana.
+Srila Jiva Gosvami left ended his manifest pastimes in 1618 in Vrindavana.